LynnuxDev/Akira/README.md

 > **Note:** Contributions are not accepted in the master branch.

-Made with ❤️ and botforge!
+Made with ❤️ by LynnuxDev!

+## LICENSE

+This project is licensed under the [BSD 4-Clause "Original" License](./LICENSE).
+For a simplified explanation of the license, see [BSD 4-Clause License (Simplified)](INFO/BSD%204-Clause%20License%20(Simplified).md).

 [discord-img]: https://img.shields.io/badge/Discord-JOIN-GREEN.svg?style=for-the-badge&logo=discord
 [discord-url]: https://akira.lynnux.xyz/support